akreutzer82/cchcs-data-viz/r_tidy_basics.md

 and the plot will adjust.
 You can set a specific size and resolution when you save or export the plot.**

+### Customizing the appearance of RStudio

-There are endless options to customize the appearance of RStudio, including switching to a “dark” mode that saves your eyes during long coding sessions and changing the layout of the panels.
+There are endless options to customize the appearance of RStudio, including switching to “dark” mode and changing the layout of the panels.
 You can make adjustments via Tools -\> Global Options.

 I like to use a dark theme with the script in the top left, console in the top right, and the plot panel in the bottom right: